DanRoscigno/katacoda_scenarios/APM/finish.md

-# During this tutorial we created a Kubernetes cluster, deployed a sample application, deployed Filebeat from Elastic, configured Filebeat to connect to an Elasticsearch Service deployment running in Elastic Cloud, and viewed logs and metrics in the Elasticsearch Service Kibana. #
+# During this scenario you learned about APM spans, tags, and distributed tracing and the value this brings to you by increasing the observability of your apps.
+Get more information at https://www.elastic.co/solutions/apm #